Anshika-Nagziriya/Charity_world/README.md

 # Charity_world
-It is a non-profitable website created for unprivileged childrens
+It is a non-profitable website created for unprivileged childrens.